-Assistant Professor Pediatrics
+Assistant Professor, Pediatrics

-Area of interest
+Area of Interest

 Thomas Alexander, MD, MPH, is combining cancer genomic sequencing with early phase clinical trials to enhance understanding of disease response dynamics and improve outcomes in childhood leukemia and other hematological malignancies.
 Alexander is currently investigating new cancer therapeutics and serves as co-investigator or principal investigator for several multi-institutional early phase clinical trials.

 Currently, he is involved in testing efficacy of combined venetoclax and navitoclax therapy in patients with relapsed ALL or lymphoblastic lymphoma who are also receiving chemotherapy.
 He is the co-leader the Pediatric Oncology Developmental Therapeutics and Pharmacology Program at UNC.
 In the lab, Alexander is focused on exploring the biology of minimal residual disease in acute lymphoblastic leukemia, through RNA sequencing and epigenetic studies, at both a bulk and single cell level.
-The ultimate goal is to develop more rationale therapeutic targets for patients with persistent MRD.
+The ultimate goal is to develop more rational therapeutic targets for patients with persistent MRD.

 Additionally, he is developing a project to explore a novel sequencing platform for cancer diagnostics, specifically with the goal of improving diagnostic capabilities in low and middle income counties.
-Alexander works extensively in all of these efforts with collaborators at UNC, including those at the Integrative Program for Biological and Genome Sciences, the Center of Gastrointestinal Biology and Disease, and the Lineberger Comprehensive Cancer Center.
+Alexander works extensively in all of these efforts with collaborators at UNC, including those at the Integrative Program for Biological and Genome Sciences, the Center of Gastrointestinal Biology and Disease, and the UNC Lineberger Comprehensive Cancer Center.

 Awards and Honors

-- 2019-2020 St. Baldrick Research Award Grant (1 year, 100k)
+- St. Baldrick Research Award Grant, 2019-2020

-- 2012-2013 WakeMed Pediatric Resident of the Year
+- WakeMed Pediatric Resident of the Year, 2012-2013

-- 2012-2013 Harvey J. Hamrick Award for Excellence in Teaching – UNC Pediatrics
+- Harvey J. Hamrick Award for Excellence in Teaching, UNC Pediatrics, 2012-2013

-- 2012-2013 Floyd W. Denny Alumni Society Resident Award – UNC Pediatrics
+- Floyd W. Denny Alumni Society Resident Award, UNC Pediatrics, 2012-2013